 I don’t hate men.
 I love men, actually.
-I love my son.
+I love my husband.
+I love my sons.
 I love my Dad.
 I love my stepdad.
-I love my brothers.
+I love my father-in-law.
+I love my brothers and brothers-in-law.
 I love my guy friends who have stood by me and fought for me and protected me.
 And I’m even grateful to all the boys who have broken my heart along the way, for the lessons I’ve learned from them.

 I don’t hate marriage.
 I love marriage.
 I wanted to be married my entire life.
-I definitely think I want to be married again at some point.
 I think marriage is beautiful.
 I know many gorgeous marriages where the husband and wife treat other with honor, where they enjoy each other’s friendship, where they are partners who fight together to push back the darkness, where honesty reigns and vices are laid down and grace is shown.

 I don’t hate the Church.
 I love the Church.
 I love the church that I spent nineteen years being a part of.
 And I love my church home now.
 I have learned and grown so much during my time within the spaces of my faith communities, and I will be forever grateful that Jesus led me to these precious churches.

 And yet.
 And yet nothing is perfect.